Maltretieren/maltretieren.github.com/_posts/2014-10-20-testing-combo.md

 ## The Goal
 The goal is to automatically run tests for this angularjs site whssSSSen a new file is deployed to github.
 The tests will run on Travis.
 The testing combo reads as following

- - Karma
+ - Karma (Test Runner)
- - Jasmine
+ - Jasmine (behavior-driven development framework for testing JavaScript code)
  - Istanbul (Code Coverage)
+ - PhantomJS (Headless/GUIless browser)
- - Selenium
+ - Selenium (Run End2End -e2e- tests)
- - Protractor
+ - Protractor (Extends Selenium for AngularJS testing)
+ - Grunt Plugins (grunt-protractor-runner grunt-contrib-watch, grunt-contrib-connect, grunt-saucelabs)

 ## Tips and Tricks
 ### Listen to changes